avkkiran/clinical-trials/README.md

 # clinical-trials
-This is the first app built on Hyperledger Composer
+This is the app for Clinical trials built on Hyperledger Composer